jamii/zest/design.md

 foo: () 42;
 ['nope': foo]

-Functions may only be reference as the head of a call or an argument to a call
+Functions may only be referenced as the head of a call or an argument to a call
 ```

 ```
 foo: () 42;
 [{foo}: 'nope']

-Functions may only be reference as the head of a call or an argument to a call
+Functions may only be referenced as the head of a call or an argument to a call
 ```

 ```